dataatsky/AWS-Scanner/README.md

+# AWS Scanner
-# AWS-Scanner to discover open buckets and many things more!.
+AWS-Scanner to discover open buckets and many things more!.
 Still in development.